ASU-cubesat/spacepacket/README.md

 This crate was created after viewing other rust-based CCSDS crates and wanting a more friendly user interface for packet interaction.

 Currently this crate assumes Big Endian for all byte streams.
-Though this may change to be generic over endian in the future.
+Though this may change to be generic over endianness in the future.

 ## Optional Features